Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

 \subsubsection{The Sparsity on Row}

 When we search the products by personal computer on e-commerce platforms, the search results are usually shown in several rows and each row contains several items.
 Inspired by this layout, we hope to constrain the number of ads in each row to comfort the users.
-In view of this point, we first divide one page into multiple rows and each row contains consecutive $l$ slot.
-Then, we constrain that there are at most $c$ ad items displayed in thess $l$ slots.
+In view of this point, we divide one search-result page into multiple rows and each row contains consecutive $l$ slots.
+Then, we require that there are at most $c$ ad items displayed in these $l$ slots.
 We call this model as the sparse integrated ad system -- row (SIASR).
+From the mathematical perspective, the above requirement can be described as a group of constraints: $\sum_{i\in A}$ $\sum_{k=ml+1}^{(m+1)l} x_{ik}(v)\leq c, \quad m=0, 1,\ldots, \lfloor K/l \rfloor$ and $\sum_{i\in A}\sum_{k=\lfloor K/l\rfloor l+1}^{K} x_{ik}(v)\leq c$.
+Add them to $\mathcal{X}$ and denote the new constraint feasible set as $\mathcal{\tilde{X}}$.